Best May Dividend Paying Stocks

 - Tips on the company and its stock that come to my mind

-Note that the metrics will be as of the date of publication.
-So be sure to check for any changes.
+Note that the metrics will be as of the most recent update to this article.
+So be sure to check with your broker or your other favorite sources for any changes.

 Most importantly, the dividend yield is one critical metric that can change quickly.

-Because dividend yields have an inverse relationship with a company’s stock price.
-And we all have experienced how quickly stock prices can change.
+Because dividend yields run inverse to a company’s stock price, most importantly, we all have experienced how quickly stock prices can change.

 And Before You Invest For May Dividends…

 Never invest just because a stock pays its dividend at a certain time.
-It is far more important to buy stocks with safe dividends regardless of when they pay.
+Buying stocks with safe, growing dividends is far more important regardless of when they pay.

-Furthermore, it is important to do your stock research.
-Because investing has a risk of loss.
+Furthermore, it is important to do your stock research because investing has risks.

 So, make smart investments and manage your money wisely.
-I use Personal Capital for managing all of my spending and investments online in 1 place.
+To do so, I use Empower.

-Next up, is a brief review of each of the 10 stocks that pay dividends in May.
+Okay.
+Next is a brief review of each of the first ten stocks that pay dividends in May.

 - Stock symbol: ABT